 Provide expertise on programme design, delivery and evaluation to FCDO country offices;

 Develop and share evidence, knowledge and ideas through targeted research communication and uptake activities;

 Ensure policy and decision-makers can access, and learn from, the knowledge and evidence we generate.

 SPARC is a six-year research programme made up of diverse member organisations with a wealth of expertise.
-The consortium is led by fund manager Cowater, working in partnership with the Overseas Development Institute, the International Livestock Research Institute and Mercy Corps.
+The consortium is led by fund manager Cowater, working in partnership with ODI, the International Livestock Research Institute and Mercy Corps.
 The programme is funded by the UK Foreign, Commonwealth and Development Office (FCDO).